-Go Green Wilmette participates with the Wilmette Active Transportation Group (formerly the Wilmette Bicycle Task Force) to make Wilmette a better place to bike and walk.
+Go Green Wilmette participates with the Bike Wilmette (formerly the Wilmette Citizens for Active Transportaion) to make Wilmette a better place to bike and walk.
 We work with residents, schools, the Park District and the Village to improve the safety and accessibility of active transportation in our community.
-You are invited to participate in this project by sending feedback and/or volunteering.
-Contact [email protected] You may also join your school’s Civics and Safety Committee by contacting your PTO.
+You are invited to participate by sending feedback and/or volunteering.
+To learn more, visit Bike Wilmette.
+You may also join your school’s Civics and Safety Committee by contacting your PTO.

 In 2013, the Village of Wilmette agreed to participate in the League of American Bicyclists’ Bike Friendly Community (BFC) program.
 In order to become a bike friendly community, our Village must show initiative in each of the League of American Bicyclists’ “Five E’s:”